Type 2 Diabetes Overview

 What Is Type 2 Diabetes?

 Damage to the body.
-Over time, the high glucose levels in the blood may damage the nerves and small blood vessels of the eyes, kidneys, and heart and predispose a person to atherosclerosis (hardening) of the large arteries that can cause heart attack and stroke.
+Over time, the high glucose levels in the blood can damage the nerves and small blood vessels of the eyes, kidneys, and heart and lead to atherosclerosis, or hardening of the arteries that can cause heart attack and stroke.

 Dehydration.
-The buildup of sugar in the blood can cause an increase in urination.
-When the kidneys lose the glucose through the urine, a large amount of water is also lost, causing dehydration.
+The buildup of sugar in the blood can cause an increase in urination, causing dehydration.

 .
 When a person with type 2 diabetes becomes very ill or severely dehydrated and is not able to drink enough fluids to make up for the fluid losses, they may develop this life-threatening complication.

 More and more children are being diagnosed with type 2 diabetes.
 Find out about type 2 diabetes symptoms in children, the diagnosis, and the treatment of type 2 diabetes in childhood.
 If your child is at risk for childhood diabetes, it’s important to learn specific self-care tips to help prevent diabetes.

 For more detail, see Type 2 Diabetes in Children.